 Getting Started On Twitch: Building A Community and Growing Your Following

-You’ve finished your first couple of streams and now you are wondering how you take it to the next level.
+So, you’ve finished your first couple of streams and now you are wondering how you take it to the next level.
 Here is the guide to building a community and growing your Twitch following.

 What is this guide going to cover?